Robin P. Marquez

 Pages

-Robin is currently pursuing an Undergraduate Certificate in Geographic Information Systems (GIS), with a focus on GIS for Environmental Studies, from the University of Central Florida.
+Robin earned an Undergraduate Certificate in Geographic Information Systems for Environmental Studies from the University of Central Florida.
+He completed the following independent projects to strengthen his proficiency in spatial analyses involving GBIF data.